DanexCodr/danex-lang/docs/syntax.md

 ## Integration with Other Features

-When integrating with generics, modules, classes, etc., the same rules apply: always use methodName(params) { ... } or methodName(params) => expr;, and assignments to the method name or declared result trigger an immediate return—and must appear on all paths if used.
+When integrating with generics, modules, classes, etc., the same rules apply: always use `methodName(params) { ... }` or `methodName(params) => expr;`, and assignments to the method name or declared result trigger an immediate return—and must appear on all paths if used.

-Example in a Class-Like Context
+### Example in a Class-Like Context

 ```danex
 class Calculator {